Crystalline Silica Testing Lab Houston, TX

 Quick Method Selector — Which silica test do you need?

-OSHA compliance monitoring for workers?
+OSHA compliance monitoring for workers (accredited result)?

-→ XRD (NIOSH 7500 / OSHA ID-142)
+→ XRD (NIOSH 7500 / OSHA ID-142 v4) — AIHA-accredited

 Simple dust profile, quartz only environment?

-→ FTIR (NIOSH 7602) — faster, lower cost
+→ FTIR (NIOSH 7602) — faster, non-accredited

 Need full worker exposure profile?